-associations.
-The 2018 LEO Survey found that 65% of LEOs are members of a state professional association, and about 24% are members of regional associations.
+We note some important points outside of our survey instrument that might help put these data into context.
+First, other research work that we have conducted suggests that these LEOs are most likely trained by state officials at least annually, if not more often.
+Some LEOs might receive training from state or regional professional associations.
+Our surveys have found that 65% of LEOs are members of a state professional association, and about 24% are members of regional associations.
 Second, several states offer certificate programs that have to be renewed or maintained with continuing education credits, some of which are offered through partnerships with universities and with Election Center.
 Third, our informal conversations with LEOs indicate that some of the small jurisdictions might have an especially difficult time receiving training, particularly if the LEO has a limited travel budget and does not live or work near the location where training takes place.

-6. Conclusion
+7. Conclusion